yuchaojiang/MARATHON/README.md

 #### Installation Option 1: Docker Image - Good for ease of installation
 A docker image is available [here](https://hub.docker.com/r/lzeppelini/marathon/).
-This image is an Rstudio GUI built on rocker/tidyverse with MARATHON as well as all of its dependent packages pre-installed.
-Also pre-installed is UCSC hg19 human reference genome and "WES.1KG.WUGSC" toy data set.
+This image is an Rstudio GUI built on rocker/tidyverse with MARATHON as well as all of its dependent packages and datasets pre-installed.
 Note that this can take a while to download the human reference genome as well as the toy sequencing dataset.
 Instructions for using Docker can be found [here](https://docs.docker.com/get-started/).

 #### Installation Option 2: Install to R/RStudio - Good for performance
 Install all packages in the latest version of [R](https://www.r-project.org/).